Bob Dornan: Politics

-Dornan took an active role in the civil rights movement.
-He took part in the historic 1963 March on Washington led by Martin Luther King Jr. The following year he helped register African Americans to vote in Mississippi.
+Dornan has said he took an active role in the civil rights movement.
+He did attend the historic 1963 March on Washington led by Martin Luther King Jr.; when this claim was questioned in 1994, he circulated a photo of himself in his Air Force uniform seated in the audience for King's speech.
+News accounts also indicate he participated in voter registration drives for African Americans in Mississippi.
+However, a 1998 Washington Post article indicated there is no corroborating information (such as news clippings from the era) to confirm this claim.

 Dornan moved into politics in 1973 as national spokesman for the Citizens for Decency Through Law advocacy group.
 He made an unsuccessful run for mayor of Los Angeles the same year.
 In 1976, Dornan was elected to the House of Representatives, representing the 27th congressional district in western Los Angeles County.
 He was re-elected twice.
 He was such an unswerving advocate for the development of the B-1 bomber, that he was soon nicknamed "B-1 Bob".

 In November 1977, he was an opposition speaker at the 1977 National Women's Conference with Lottie Beth Hobbs, Dr. Mildred Jefferson, Phyllis Schlafly and Nellie Gray.

 After the 1980 census, California's congressional map was redrawn.
 Dornan's district, previously a Republican-leaning swing district, was made significantly more Democratic.
 Believing he had no chance of winning this new district, he opted to run for the United States Senate in 1982.
 He finished fourth in the Republican primary behind San Diego mayor and future Governor Pete Wilson, who won in November.

 Dornan moved to Garden Grove, in the more Republican Orange County.
 In 1984, he was elected to Congress from the 38th district in central Orange County, defeating 10-year Democratic incumbent Jerry M. Patterson by a 53% to 45% margin amid Ronald Reagan's massive landslide that year.
 In 1986, he won a tough race against Democratic state Assemblyman Richard Robinson, winning by a 55% to 43% margin.
 He was re-elected four more times and served on the Intelligence Committee.

 Dornan made headlines in March 1985 for a confrontation with Representative Thomas Downey (a Democrat from New York) on the House floor.
 Downey asked Dornan about comments he had made calling Downey "a draft-dodging wimp".
+(Downey was exempt from the Vietnam War draft because of a perforated eardrum.)
 According to Downey, Dornan, grabbing him by collar and tie, said, "It's good you're being protected by the sergeant-at-arms.
 If I saw you outside, it would be a different story" and threatened him "with some form of bodily harm".
 Dornan claimed he was merely straightening Downey's tie and refused to apologize for the incident or the derogatory comment.
 A Dornan aide said, "It will be a cold day in hell before he gets an apology from Bob Dornan".